Admission Requirements

 Program Requirements

 Preparation for the Dissertation.
-The program’s first year is comprised of two semesters each of courses in microeconomic theory, macroeconomic theory, and mathematical methods, and one-semester courses in statistics and econometrics.
+The program’s first year is comprised of two semesters each of courses in microeconomic theory, macroeconomic theory, and statistics/econometrics, along with a one-semester course in mathematical methods.
 Second-year students take courses in specific fields within economics.
 If necessary, students may take relevant courses in other departments such as Mathematics, Applied Mathematics and Statistics, Political Science, Public Health, Sociology, and Anthropology.
 Second-year students also begin their exposure to original research through research mentorships with faculty.
 A research paper is submitted near the end of the second year.
 Third-year students complete any remaining course work and prepare a dissertation proposal

 Comprehensive Exam.
-This exam is administered by the department and consists of two written examinations designed to test the candidate’s knowledge of both microeconomics and macroeconomics.
+This exam is administered by the department and consists of three written examinations designed to test the candidate’s knowledge of microeconomics, macroeconomics, and statistics/econometrics.
 The written examinations are taken prior to the start of the second year.

 Dissertation.
 The dissertation is an original investigation worthy of publication, prepared under the supervision of three members of the faculty.
 A dissertation proposal is due near the end of the third year.
-Though it is feasible to finish the program in four years, students typically complete the Ph.D. in five or six years.
+Some students finish the program in five years.
+More commonly, students finish in six years.
 The final requirement is a Graduate Board Oral Examination on the dissertation.
 The committee that administers the examination includes faculty from outside the department.

 Requirements for the M.A.
 Degree